Encouraging inflation news: Online prices keep dropping - KTVZ

 “Retailers, who were either dealing with excess inventory or contending with a softening spending environment, embraced big discounts this year to drive volume,” Pandya said.

-Prices are still rising in products that typically lack heavy discounts, including personal care (+1.6%) and medical equipment (+4.1%).
+Prices are still rising year over year in products that typically lack heavy discounts, including personal care (+1.6%) and medical equipment (+4.1%).

 Grocery prices jumped 13.5% year over year in December, although that is the third straight month of easing inflation in that category after it hit a record high of 14.3% in September.